gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 // 7-17

-With a negative left margin, not only does the paragraph spill beyond the borders of the div, but it also spills beyond the edge of the browser window itself!
+With a negative left margin, not only does the paragraph spill beyond the borders of the `div`, but it also spills beyond the edge of the browser window itself!

 Remember that padding, borders, and content widths (and heights) can never be negative.
 Only margins can be less than zero.